bluenote-1577/local-kmer-selection-results/README.md

 outputs a set of lists of values, which can be copy and pasted with some slight modifications into a cell in ``plots_kmer_select.ipynb``.

-# Comparing .sam outputs for minimizers and open syncmers
+# Section 5.2.1/5.2.2 - Comparing .sam outputs for minimizers and open syncmers

 Given two sam files `output_using_syncmers.sam` and `output_using_minimizers.sam` that contain the same reads and same reference, we analyze them using these scripts.